2060-io/credo-ts-didcomm-ext/packages/shorten-url/README.md

   - `shortened-url`
   - `invalidate-shortened-url`
 - Typed API to send/receive messages
-- Configurable maximum validity window for inbound requests (defaults to 24 hours, disable via config)
+- Optional maximum validity window for inbound requests (enforce by supplying a positive value)
 - Event emission for inbound messages so your app can plug in a real shortener
 - Wallet records for each shorten-url exchange (full lifecycle saved in storage)
 - Protocol registration with configurable roles for feature discovery